Rosemead, California: Infrastructure

 The Los Angeles County Sheriff's Department (LASD) operates the Temple Station in Temple City, serving Rosemead.

-The Los Angeles County Department of Health Services operates the Monrovia Health Center in Monrovia, serving Rosemead.
+The Los Angeles County Department of Health Services operates the El Monte Comprehensive Health Center in El Monte, serving Rosemead.

 Education

 Rosemead is served by two elementary school districts: Garvey School District and Rosemead School District.
 Each of these districts overlaps with a high school district; the former overlaps with the Alhambra Unified School District and the latter overlaps with a portion of the El Monte Union High School District.
+A small piece of Rosemead to north extends into the San Gabriel Unified School District.
+A piece of Rosemead to the south extends into the Montebello Unified School District.

 There is one public high school--Rosemead High School (of El Monte UHS)—in the city and three public middle schools: Muscatel Middle School, Richard Garvey Intermediate School and Roger W. Temple Intermediate School.
 The portion in Garvey SD with Alhambra USD high school zoning is zoned to San Gabriel High School.
-A portion is also zoned to the Montebello Unified School District.

 Don Bosco Technical Institute, a private Catholic high school for boys.

 University of the West has been located in Rosemead since 1996.
 UWest is Rosemead's only Western Association of Schools and Colleges accredited campus.